hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

     * Implementation of the public API for Pairings API
     * Implementation of native-support library
     * Work on the test plan and validation
-    * Enable a mock implementation for the TSS library so it can be used on the platform side
+    * Enable a mock implementation for the TSS library so it can be used on the platform side.
+    * Define Test plan
+    * Define security plan
 2. Stage 2
     * Preconditions
         * Gradle multilanguage module with rust compilation plugin